 B i o g r a p h y

-Dr. Wei received her Bachelor of Music Degree from the China Conservatory.
+Wei received her Bachelor of Music Degree from the China Conservatory.
 In 2012, she received her Masters of Music Degree from the Cleveland Institute of Music, where she studied with Daniel Shapiro, with the honor of the Dr. Joseph and Bess Scharff Leven Prize in Piano.
 She earned her DMA (Doctor of Musical Arts) degree from the University of Illinois at Urbana-Champaign, under the instruction of Ian Hobson.
-Dr. Wei joined the faculty at New Tampa Piano and Pedagogy Academy in Tampa, Florida in 2018.
+Dr. Wei joined the faculty at Lee University as Assistant Professor in Piano in 2021.